Pump and Treat Technology

 Description

 The well design, pumping system, and treatment are dependent on the site characteristics and contaminant type.
 It is not uncommon to find many wells extracting groundwater at the same time.
-These wells may be screened at different levels to maximize effectiveness.
+These wells may be screened at different depths to maximize effectiveness.
 A major component of any groundwater extraction system is a ground water monitoring program to verify its effectiveness.
 Monitoring the cleanup allows the operator to make adjustments to the system in response to changes in subsurface conditions.

 Limitations and Concerns